Share

 Another element of the deal that cannot be overlooked is the people part.
 Automattic’s hiring policy is famously thorough and the deal means they have, in one stroke, added over 50 employees with a proven track record of delivering value to its team.
 In the context of the current talent wars in Silicon Valley and beyond, you could argue that the acquisition would have been excellent value for that part of it alone.

-The various announcements of the deal made clear that WooCommerce will continue to be run as a separate brand with little interruption to existing services, but the former Woo team will be fully paid-up Automatticians going forward.
-With WooCommerce being a distributed team itself, culture clashes seem unlikely, but increasing the headcount of the company by over 15% overnight still represents a fairly major challenge.
+The various announcements of the deal made clear that WooCommerce will continue to be run as a separate brand with little interruption to existing services.
+Still, the former Woo team will be fully paid-up Automatticians going forward.
+With WooCommerce being a distributed team itself, culture clashes seem unlikely, but increasing the company’s headcount by over 15% overnight still represents a fairly major challenge.

 Impact on Other WooThemes Offerings

-In addition to WooCommerce, WooThemes provides a number of other plugins and themes.
-Both sides have been at pains since to emphasize that there will be no initial changes to these offerings from the point of view of existing customers.
-However, it does raise questions further down the line.
+In addition to WooCommerce, WooThemes provides several other plugins and themes.
+Both sides have been careful to emphasize that there will be no initial changes to these offerings from the point of view of existing customers.
+However, this does raise questions further down the line.
 Specifically, will Automattic be tempted to enter the commercial themes market themselves in any significant way?

-It’s an area they’ve steered clear of in the past but a lot of theme providers will be watching their next move here with interest.
+It’s an area they’ve steered clear of, but many of these providers will be watching their next move here with interest.
 More minor elements of the Woo empire, such as Woo Experts are likely to be unaffected.

-Perhaps the biggest impact seen so far has been as a result of Automattic’s policy of no side projects for its workers – a policy largely unreported until the Woo deal brought it into focus.
+Perhaps the biggest impact seen so far has been due to Automattic’s policy of no side projects for its workers, largely unreported until the Woo deal brought it into focus.
 Lead WooCommerce developer Mike Jolley has already agreed to sell his popular WP Job Manager plugin to Automattic as a consequence of the takeover.
 Barry Kooij, by contrast, decided to strike out on his own following the deal rather than sacrifice his side project.

 The takeover seems increasingly like a slam dunk the further you study it.
 The companies are based on the same platform and share similar work cultures and early-stage trajectories.
 With the purchase, Automattic enters the e-commerce space as a market leader, and valuations of other companies, such as Shopify, suggest Mullenweg has pulled off one of the coups of the year.